Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Related work

-In our approach, we neither treat negative pairs the same way as in GRACE nor ignore them like in BGRL.
-Instead, we make use of negative pairs within the contrastive loss, but with a unique approach – we use the geometric structure of graphs to effectively consider proximity among negative pairs in contrastive learning, rather than treating them all the same.
+In our approach, we neither treat negative pairs the same way as in GRACE nor ignore them like in BGRL \mb{or GSCL}.
+Instead, we make use of negative pairs within the contrastive loss, but with a unique approach, we use the geometric structure of graphs to effectively consider proximity among negative pairs in contrastive learning, rather than treating them all the same.
+Integrating the proximity information to graph contrastive loss is still highly significant and to the best of our knowledge, our approach is the first work that addresses this limitation by promoting the geometric structure of data without encountering the limitations reported in hard negative mining methods.
+Specifically, our method overcomes the necessity of computing probability distributions and does not rely on prior assumptions, such as the bimodal similarity distribution of negatives with respect to positives as observed in ProGCL.